OSPF – What really triggers type-4 LSA origination?

 R1#sh run | include ip route R1#conf t R1(config)#router ospf 1 R1(config-router)#redistribute static subnets R1(config-router)#end R1#

-Now let’s have a look at R3’s LSDB again.
+Let us re-examine R3’s LSDB.
 It looks like R2 has just generated a type-4, but there are no type-5 in the database.
 So we can conclude that the ABR does not generate a type-4 because it saw a type-5.

 Type-5 LSAs can be advertised and withdrawn by the ASBR, but the type-4 will be advertised for as long as the ABR sees that E-bit on R1’s Router LSA.